bengetch/otel-go/README.md

 ### environment

 Inside the `src/` directory, create a `.env` file that matches the `.env.example` file.
 The contents can be identical to those in the `.env.example` file.
+If you care about pushing emitted telemetry to Datadog, then you need to edit the value of `DD_API_KEY` to be a valid Datadog API key.
+Otherwise, no changes are necessary.

 ### exporters